CraigClem/Client/README.md

   }
 ```

-With the data request now made and the filter function created, we then, using the map() array method populated the imported UserCard component we had created.
+With the data request now made and the filter function created, I then, using the map() array method populated the imported UserCard component I had created.
 This

 ```js
  <div className="ProjectIndex-Container">